 The Trustors wish the Successor Trustee, to the extent practical, to exercise discretion under these provisions to enable the Trustors to live at home, and in familiar circumstances.
 Involved adult children who are watchful Successor Trustees can decrease the chances of elder abuse or undue influence.

-Article VI — Protection of Estate and the Trustors’ Wishes
+Article VII — Protection of Estate and the Trustors’ Wishes

 Spendthrift Clause.
-The gift to any Beneficiary of this Trust shall not be anticipated, assigned, encumbered, or subject to claims or Judgments of the Trust Beneficiary’s creditors or others, or liable to attachment, execution, bankruptcy (under 11 USC § 541(c)(2) & RCW § 6.32.250(2)) or other process of law for the satisfaction of judgments or creditor’s claims.
+The gift to any Beneficiary of this Trust shall not be anticipated, assigned, encumbered, or subject to claims or Judgments of the Trust Beneficiary’s creditors or others, or liable to attachment, execution, bankruptcy (under 11 USC § 541(c)(2)) or other process of law, for the satisfaction of judgments or creditor’s claims.
+Pursuant to RCW § 6.32.250(2) funds held in Trust are exempt from seizure.

 No Trust Beneficiary shall have any right to assign, transfer, or encumber the Trust Beneficiary’s interest in the principal or income of THE DOE FAMILY REVOCABLE LIVING TRUST in any manner.